Skip to content

 Application Properties

-Configure the starter using Spring Boot properties in application.yml or application.properties:
+Configure the starter from application.yml or application.properties:

 yaml